Market Penetration Definition

 Market penetration is defined as the amount that a product or service is being used by the customers when compared to the total estimated market for that product or service.
 It is expressed as a percentage.
 This market penetration definition isn't, however, the only one you’d find.
 The market penetration definition given here is often substituted with the one for market penetration strategy.

 While the former is a measure, market penetration strategy is an activity.
 In this blog we shall explain both in detail.
-Both of these are also sometimes called ‘brand’ penetration instead of market penetration market penetration strategy.
+Both of these are also sometimes called ‘brand’ penetration instead of market penetration strategy.

 The measurement of market penetration follows from the market penetration definition itself.
 That is, it is the number of customers who buy the product/ service at least once in a given time period against the total estimated market for that product in that period.

 You need to be aware of the number of customers who purchased your product and the target market size.
 Using these, the penetration rate can be simply expressed as follows.

 Market Penetration Rate = ( ( Number of customers / Size of the target market ) * 100 ) %

 Let’s take an example of the sale of smartphones in a region.
 Say company A is selling model X smartphones in the region for 10 months.